 ![]() |

 In the following the structure and design of A Corpus of Irish English is described.
 The corpus gathers together the main documents for the English language in Ireland throughout its history.
 These begin in the early 14th century and continue up to the present-day.
-There are various genres represented in the corpus, reflecting the diversity of text types to be found in the history of Irish English: poetry, glossaries, sketches and full-length plays.
+There are various genres represented in the corpus, reflecting the diversity of text types to be found in the history of Irish English: poetry, glossaries, sketches and full-length plays alogn with stories and novels.
 The material has been arranged so as to be displayed in an intuitive fashion within Corpus Presenter with which you can examine the files of A Corpus of Irish English.
-Corpus Presenter lets browse through the files of the corpus by just clicking on the nodes of the tree you are presented with.
+Corpus Presenter lets you browse through the files of the corpus by just clicking on the nodes of the tree you are presented with.
 You can also, of course, begin working straight away and carry out retrieval tasks concerning matters of interest to you within the context of Irish English.

 Getting started